What type of content do you primarily create?

 Despite all the variable factors above, there are parts of your channel, regardless of its size or audience, that matter for brands.
 Making a YouTube banner that attracts an audience, as well as editing your videos to a high standard makes all the difference for attracting more, and better, brand deals.

-How to price your YouTube sponsorship packages
+How to price your YouTube sponsorship deals

 Now that you know the thought process from the brands' perspectives, let's look at how some extra information can help you figure out your pricing for YouTube sponsors.